Marius-Dragan/NewFile/README.md

 	1. Open the Script Editor on your Mac.
 	2. Copy and paste the provided AppleScript into the editor.
 	3. Save the script as an .scpt file or application.
+ 	4. Or you can download the script from here CreateNewFile.scpt and use it or with Apple Script or Automator.

 ## Adding to Automator and Finder Toolbar
 	1. Open Automator and create a new Application.